seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 > *You don't get what you write.
 It is sent to another source.*

 A duplex stream is one which is both readable and writable.
-It also may be a combination of two independent streams embedded in it.
+It also may be a combination of two independent streams embedded in one.
 A concrete example of a duplex stream is a network socket or a file opened in a read-and-write mode:

 {% highlight php %}
 <?php